SirSgtCire/Story-Engine/README.md

 # Arcanum
 ## Context
-Welcome to Arcanum!
-Also known as Story Engine!
+Welcome to Arcanum, also known as Story Engine!

 ## Objective
 We use the game of French Tarot to drive stories, since Tarot Cards represent narrative archetypes.